-Progress to date Issue is being addressed through ☐ Primary / Secondary legislation ✓ Regulation / Guidelines ☐ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not Implementation for this reform area has been complete since May 2011.
-The most recent reforms - described in Australia's response to previous surveys - were made in November 2012 with the implementation of the Competition Market Integrity Rules.
+Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions)

+Short description of the content of the legislation/regulation/guideline/other actions

+Implementation for this reform area has been complete since May 2011.
+Reforms - described in Australia's response to previous surveys - were made in November 2012 with the implementation of the Competition Market Integrity Rules.
 This aspect of reform addressed the OECD's High-Level Principles with respect to disclosure and transparency, data protection and competition in markets.
 Since that time, ASIC continues to focus on advancing consumer protection policies into Australia's financial services regulatory framework.
 In April 2016, the Australian Government announced a package of reforms to improve outcomes for consumers in the financial sector.
-This involved including additional funding for ASIC to undertake surveillance and enforcement, as well as funding to enhance data analysis capabilities in order to identify misconduct. yet been fully implemented, please provide reasons for delayed implementation
+This involved including additional funding for ASIC to undertake surveillance and enforcement, as well as funding to enhance data analysis capabilities in order to identify misconduct.

+If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation